MicrosoftDocs/msteams-docs/msteams-platform/includes/bots/azure-bot-channels-registration.md

 1. In the [Microsoft Azure portal](https://ms.portal.azure.com/#home), under Azure services, select **Create a resource**.
 1. In the search box, enter "bot".
 And in the dropdown list, select **Bot Channels Registration**.
 1. Select the **Create** button.
-1. In the **Bot Channel Registration** blade, provide the requested information about your bot.
+1. In **Bot Channel Registration**, provide the requested information about your bot.
 1. Leave the **Messaging endpoint** box empty for now, you'll enter the required URL after deploying the bot.
 The following picture shows an example of the registration settings:

     ![bot app channels registration](../../assets/images/authentication/auth-bot-channels-registration.png)